Elvis Andrus Preview, Player Props: White Sox vs. Mariners

 Elvis Andrus At The Plate

-- Andrus is hitting .239 with 14 doubles, a triple, four home runs and 22 walks.
+- Andrus is batting .241 with 15 doubles, a triple, four home runs and 22 walks.

-- In 22.4% of his games this season, Andrus has picked up at least one RBI.
-In 12 of those games (14.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 22.1% of his games this season, Andrus has had at least one RBI.
+He's picked up more than one in 14% and driven in three or more of his team's runs in three contests.

+- He has scored in 23 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.